mtch99/Ballerz/README.md

 - [ ] Notifications
     - [ ] Hot court notification
-    - [x] Prevent Notifications and feed states from having elements with the same keys
+    - [x] Prevent Notifications and feed states from having elements with the same id keys

 - [ ] I want see a toast message on new notification
     - [ ] Display a toast message on new received notification